 NACI reviewed and approved the key policy questions used to guide recommendation development on November 25, 2020 and rated the outcomes for their importance for decisionmaking.
 The Canadian Immunization Committee (CIC) provided feedback on the key policy questions to ensure alignment with program needs.
-Important ethical considerations relating to the key policy questions were presented on November 26, 2020 and December 15, 2020 to the PHAC Public Health Ethics Consultative Group, who provided an assessment of ethical considerations that are relevant to the development of recommendations.
+Important ethical considerations relating to the key policy questions were presented on November 26, 2020, December 15, 2020 and January 26, 2021 to the PHAC Public Health Ethics Consultative Group, who provided an assessment of ethical considerations that are relevant to the development of recommendations.
 Knowledge synthesis and quality appraisal were performed by the NACI Secretariat for unpublished clinical trial evidence and were informed by NACI's rating of the outcomes.
 Unpublished data from Phase 1, 2, and 3 clinical trials were presented to the High Consequence Infectious Disease Working Group and NACI for discussion.
 Proposed recommendations were then presented and approved at emergency NACI meetings.
 The description of relevant considerations, rationale for specific decisions, and knowledge gaps are described in the text.

-Key Dates:
+Key Dates

-- Pfizer-BioNTech COVID-19 vaccine was discussed on December 4, 2020 and related recommendations were approved on December 7, 2020. - The Moderna COVID-19 vaccine was discussed on December 14, 2020 and related recommendations were approved on December 17, 2020. - Considerations regarding an extended interval between authorized vaccine doses in the context of limited vaccine supplies, and clarifications to recommendations for populations who were either excluded from or were represented by small numbers of participants in clinical trials were discussed on January 7, 2021 and were approved on January 8, 2021.
+- Pfizer-BioNTech COVID-19 vaccine was discussed on December 4, 2020 and related recommendations were approved on December 7, 2020. - The Moderna COVID-19 vaccine was discussed on December 14, 2020 and related recommendations were approved on December 17, 2020. - The AstraZeneca COVID-19 vaccine was discussed on January 19, 28, February 5, and February 24, 2021 and related recommendations were approved on February 24, 2021.

+• Considerations regarding an extended interval between authorized vaccine doses in the context of limited vaccine supplies, and clarifications to recommendations for populations who were either excluded from or were represented by small numbers of participants in clinical trials were discussed on January 7, 2021 and were approved on January 8, 2021.